isabella232/sfcc-helpcenter/content/md/first-steps/overview.md

 # Cartridge overview

-Akeneo connector for SFCC is an add-on for Commerce Cloud.
+Akeneo connector for SFCC is an add-on for Salesforce Commerce Cloud.
 This add-on named "**cartridge**" is installed on SFCC side and communicates with Akeneo PIM **via Akeneo API**.

 The cartridge is an **unidirectional** system: it exports PIM data to SFCC. **No SFCC data is sent back to the PIM**.